zauberzeug/rosys/docs/examples/click-and-drive.md

 # Click-and-drive

-In this example we create a simulated robot that drives wherever the user clicks.
+In this example we create a simulated robot which uses an [automation](../../reference/rosys/automation) to drive wherever the user clicks.

 ```python
 {!src/example_click-and-drive.py!}